 You upload your MCAT score and MCAT test dates in Section 2 of your application.

 Maritime and out-of-province applicants have different MCAT score thresholds.
-Dalhousie medical school determines your MCAT score cut-off in relation to your GPA.
+Dalhousie Medical School determines your MCAT score cut-off in relation to your GPA.
 That is, if your GPA is 3.3 (the lowest possible GPA required of Maritime applicants), your total MCAT score must be no lower than 499 to be considered.
 For out-of-province applicants with the lowest possible GPA minimum of 3.7, the MCAT score must be no lower than 503.
 The higher your GPA, the lower the minimum required MCAT score.
-For example, if you’re a Maritime applicant with a 4.0 GPA, your minimum required MCAT score is 492.
-If you’re an out-of-province applicant with a 4.0 GPA, your minimum required MCAT score is 500.
-However, the minimum MCAT category score required is 123.
-If you have a score less than 123 in any of the MCAT categories, you will not be considered for admissions, regardless of your total MCAT score.
-You can check Dalhousie’s MCAT requirements for further details of MCAT requirements in relation to your specific GPA.
+For example, a Maritime applicant with a 4.0 GPA must achieve a minimum MCAT score of 492.
+However, the minimum MCAT category score required is 123 regardless of your GPA.
+Therefore, if you scored less than 123 in any of the MCAT categories, you will not be considered for admissions, regardless of your total MCAT score.
+You can check Dalhousie’s MCAT requirements for more information regarding how they relate to your specific GPA.

 Dalhousie accepts MCAT scores no older than 5 years at the time of application.
-You are personally responsible to release your MCAT scores to Dalhousie Medicine.
+You are personally responsible for releasing your MCAT scores to Dalhousie Medicine.
 The school cannot access your MCAT if you do not notify AAMC to release the scores to the program.

 If you are just planning to take the exam, make sure you know when to start studying for the MCAT.
 Preparing for the MCAT is a strenuous and time-consuming process, do not take it lightly and leave it to the last minute.
 To get a good MCAT score, you will need to know everything there is to know about this exam: its components, study strategies, what to expect on the test day, and so on.
 Prepare a thorough MCAT study schedule and adjust it accordingly as you study.
 If you have already taken the MCAT but you are unsatisfied with your score, you should consider retaking the test to improve your result.
 In Section 1 of your application, you will indicate which set of the MCAT scores you want used for assessment; scores must be from the same test date.
 This means that Dalhousie will only consider the test scores you want them to.
 Before taking the test again, study and prepare rigorously.
 Take the MCAT diagnostic test to make sure you consistently score well (at least 90%).
-There is no point in sitting the test again if you see no improvement when you take the practice exam.
-If you are still not sure when you should take the MCAT, check out our blog.
-If you’re getting ready to take the test, make sure you know the MCAT test dates and release dates.
+There is no point in sitting for the test again if you see no improvement when you take the practice exam.

 Activities and Experiences